4xXR/pfSense-LXC-Alpine-GUI/README.md

 ### `screenshots/screenshot_1.png`

 > **Description**: Falkon browser running inside the Alpine LXC container, successfully displaying the pfSense login page.
 The image shows that basic rendering and network reachability are functioning.
-IP addresses have been blurred for privacy.

 ### `screenshots/screenshot_2.png`

 > **Description**: pfSense dashboard interface accessed through Falkon inside the Alpine container.
 This confirms full GUI functionality and the ability to manage pfSense remotely via a lightweight browser setup.
-IPs have been blurred.

 ---

 ## 🚀 Quick Start (from within container)